-This course introduces students to the analysis of film, narrative, and the basic tools of film analysis.
-Students will examine how elements like mise en scene, cinematography, editing and sound work together to create meaning in a range of films.
-Students will be asked to explore how films tell stories and how stories are structured.
-Students will demonstrate a solid understanding of film vocabulary and critical concepts of film studies in both written assignments and oral presentations.
-While students will decode the conventions of classic Hollywood films, they will also demonstrate skills in technological, cultural, and media literacy.
+This course introduces students to the analysis of film as an artistic medium while they trace the technological and historical lineage of Hollywood cinema.
+Students will examine how elements like scripting, cinematography, editing and sound work together to create meaning in a range of films.
+Students will be asked to explore how films tell stories and how those stories are structured across different film genres.
+Students will demonstrate a solid understanding of film vocabulary, critical concepts in film studies, and skills in technological, cultural, and media literacy.